We've taken our most practical, most popular PLC family and supercharged it with features you wouldn't expect from a simple

 Throughout the configuration, we guide you to the parameters that need to be set using red checkmarks, green checkmarks are ready to go, and yellow are optional parameters.

 The CLICK PID Monitor is a very useful tool which can be used to help test and tune your PID loops.
 The PID Monitor gives access to all the PID parameters necessary for tuning a PID Loop.
 There is a PID chart that displays the SP, PV's, CO and Bias.
 There is also an auto-tune interface that allows you to set up and initiate auto-tuning.

 We listened to our customers to create a simple, intuitive programming environment.
 The CLICK PLC Programming Software is based on the C-more & C-more Micro programming environment.
-We leveraged these two great programming packages developed by Koyo and created the latest in our line of intuitive programming tools, and then made it a FREE download from our website.
+We leveraged these two great programming packages and created the latest in our line of intuitive programming tools, and then made it a FREE download from our website.
 So you can have free software for your practically free PLC!

 This includes a more intuative instruction set that is easier to use and extremely functional at the same time.
 We have worked to create one of the best help files of any software in the industry and we strived to provide the user enough options to easily address all phases of programming (learning, coding, commissioning, troubleshooting).

 Get FREE online training with our official training provider: InterConnecting Automation (ICA).
 ICA's professional trainers have been teaching our customers about PLCs, Motors & Drives, and other automation topics for years.
 Recently they have been developing an extensive online video library on these topics and more.
 Watch as many of these videos as you like - on your schedule.

 ICA has over 75 videos dedicated to CLICK alone, and hundreds more on other topics and PLC families.